thuml/AutoTimes/README.md

 <p align="center">
 <img src="./figures/motivation.png"  alt="" align=center />
 </p>
-💪 We aim to 💪fully revitalize the capabilities of LLMs as foundation models of time series**, including autoregressive token generation, zero-shot capability, in-context learning, and multimodal utilization.
+💪 We aim to **fully revitalize the capabilities of LLMs as foundation models of time series**, including autoregressive token generation, zero-shot capability, in-context learning, and multimodal utilization.

 🏆 AutoTimes demonstrate competitive results with existing baselines and have shown proficiency in **handling variable series lengths**: one model for variable forecast lengths and improved performance with prolonged lookback length.